Hong Kong Nationalism

-Hong Kong Nationalism (香港民族論) is a book published in September 2014 by the Hong Kong University Students' Union.
+Hong Kong Nationalism (香港民族論 (Theory of the Hong Kong Nation)) is a book published in September 2014 by the Hong Kong University Students' Union.
 Edited by the Undergrad, the official magazine of the union, it compiled nine articles from students, scholars and commentators and argued the necessity of nationalism in Hong Kong.

 The book became well known a few months later after then Chief Executive Leung Chun-ying openly criticised it for promoting Hong Kong independence.
 The book was considered to be banned following the national security law since 2020.

 Background

 Localism was on the rise as Occupy Central with Love and Peace initiative was gaining momentum after the announcement in March 2013.
 Undergrad wrote two months later that the movement "must be Hong Kong-oriented".
 It urged Hongkongers to give up Greater Chinese nationalism and the belief that China would be democratized.

 According to an opinion poll conducted at the University of Hong Kong, which was subsequently published in the February 2014 issue of Undergrad, 37% of the 467 interviewed students expressed support to a hypothetical independence referendum even though it would not be recognised by the Chinese government, and 42% supported if it would be recognised.
 That issue, known as "Hong Kong nation's self-determination of fate" (香港民族、命運自決), (Note: The Hong Kong government translated the title as "Hong Kong people deciding their own fate") urged for bolstering localism which would be the only path for Hongkongers' resistance.If we believe Hong Kong should be a place different from mainland and with the freedom of speech, then we would naturally be free to propose and advocate for Hong Kong independence.Five essays were compiled into the same issue by the student editors.
 Except one that expressed doubt on the notion of Hong Kong nation, that issue would later be expanded and became Hong Kong Nationalism, after adding five essays by scholars and commentators, including an associate professor from Johns Hopkins University, following the remaining four articles which were amended amidst the Sunflower Student Movement.

 The book was published in September 2014.
 In the same month, the Undergrad slammed the Occupy Central leaders for kowtowing to Chinese Communist Party, and believed a new democracy movement would be to align with Hong Kong independence.